Postcode: BA11 4AP

 Sale Type: Under Offer

 No 25 is a Victorian end of terrace on a quiet residential street in the fashionable Lower Keyford area of Frome.
-A great family house with extremely spacious accommodation over three floors, the generous rooms are full of light, with high ceilings and original sash windows.
+A great family house offering the chance to put one's own stamp on and improve with extremely spacious accommodation over three floors, the generous rooms are full of light, with high ceilings and original sash windows.

 An attractive stone arch frames the front door, opening into a light and airy hallway with original encaustic floor tiles.
 To the side is an extremely spacious, light filled living room, triple aspect and with double folding doors in the middle, offering the flexibility of one big open space – fabulous for entertaining - or two separate rooms.
 The original Victorian fireplace is the centrepiece.
 A large sunny kitchen is fitted at one end with units in a stylish grey, with integrated oven and hob, and has ample room at the other end for a dining table.
 A door from here leads outside.
 Off the kitchen is a large utility/laundry room, with another door to outside, and a downstairs loo.